Buy a Bundle of 4 Online Courses & Save!

 Working with Siblings in Play Therapy

-Working with Resistant Parents in Play Therapy
+Working with Resistant Parents/Caregivers in Play Therapy

 From the dad with doubts to the mom with mixed emotions, not all parents are sold on the idea of play therapy.
 The resistant parent is a parent who may have questions, shame, or confusion about the process.
 This course explores how to encourage parental understanding of the power of play and why it’s a key step in helping children heal.

-Working with Parents in the Playroom
+Working with Parents/Caregivers in the Playroom

 Parents are the most important allies of the play therapist.
 But forming this alliance requires time, understanding, and lots of communication.
 It also requires congruence, adaptability, and an appreciation of the parents’ authentic selves.
 Parents and play therapists are on the same team with one common goal: promote healing for a struggling child.
 This one-hour home study course explores this play therapy pact.